 Yes, under Study USA Standard, Study USA Preferred 300 and Preferred 500, it covers the pregnancy of an insured student or enrolled spouse if the conception of pregnancy occurs after the effective date of coverage.
 It does not cover the pregnancy of a dependent child.
 For details, please refer to the Description of Coverage.

 Will my Study USA-HealthCare policy cover me if I travel outside the U.S.?

 Yes, Study USA-HealthCare covers the Insured worldwide, except in their home country.
 For each 3 months of coverage with Study USA-HealthCare, the insured is eligible for no more than 15 days of home country coverage.

-Most likely for a complete listing of Preferred Provider participants please click here to search for a network provider.
+For a complete listing of Preferred Provider participants please click here to search for a network provider.

 Errors and/or Changes

-After I received my confirmation, I realized there may have been some errors in my application.
+After I received my confirmation, I realized there may have been errors in my application.
 What should I do?

 Send any corrections to us in writing by email to: ecivres, or by fax or mail and we will confirm the changes.
 When sending correspondence, please include your name, a daytime phone number and reference your Transaction Number.